-- Successful representation of a class of participants in MXI Corporation, an alleged pyramid scheme that sells supposedly “healthy” chocolate.
+- Representation of a class of participants in MXI Corporation, an alleged pyramid scheme that sells supposedly “healthy” chocolate.

 - Representation of the liquidating trustee of R.E.
 Loans, LLC, in bringing fraudulent transfer actions against the profiting participants in the company’s Ponzi scheme.